Navigating Energy Work When Loved Ones Are Fearful

 2. Remember That Fear Is Often Just… the Unknown

 Most people weren’t raised with language around chakras, aura hygiene, grounding cords, or ancestral work.
-When they hear these things, their brain goes straight to cultural stereotypes or TV dramatizations.
+When they hear these terms, their minds often go straight to cultural stereotypes or TV dramatizations.

 So instead of taking their fear personally, see it for what it is: unfamiliarity.
-Let your presence be the reassurance.
+Let your presence be the reassurance they need.

 3. Demonstrate Through Your Energy, Not Your Arguments

 Energy work changes people—for the better.
-You may become calmer.
-More intuitive.
-More grounded.
-More compassionate.
+You may become calmer, more intuitive, more grounded, and more compassionate.

 Sometimes the best “explanation” of your craft is simply the shift in your energy over time: the peace you carry, the clarity in your voice, the healthier boundaries, the softness in your spirit.
 That speaks far louder than any spiritual vocabulary lesson.